 Kruger National Park is South Africa’s oldest, largest and best known National Park.
 It is claimed as a favourite safari destination by both locals and international visitors, some who return to its wilderness yearly.
 The Sabi Sand Game Reserve is adjacent to Kruger and shares an unfenced border with the National Park.
-It is one of the most popular neighbouring private reserves and, together with a few others, forms part of the Greater Kruger National Park.
+It is one of the most popular neighbouring private reserves and together with the Timbavati, Manyeleti and a few others, forms part of the Greater Kruger National Park.
 While this is valuable information for you to know, the animals are completely unphased and freely roam between the two.

 When a planning a safari holiday to South Africa, the decision usually comes down to Kruger versus the Sabi Sand.
 Knowing that both are world-renowned and home to the ‘Big 5’ makes the decision that much harder.

 Here is everything you need to know to make an informed safari decision: